How do I use discussion guides in Marvin?

 If the project contains no guides, don’t worry.
 You’ll have an option to create one during a call as well.

-Tag your questions
+Tag notes to questions

 Having a structured guide for your research sessions helps you cover all the necessary topics and questions.
 This makes it easier to analyze the data later.